Suffering From Respiratory Disorders? You May Qualify for Social Security Disability Benefits in NC

 Can You Qualify for SSD Benefits with a Respiratory System Disorder?

-- Pulmonary function test results.
+- Pulmonary function test results showing reduced lung capacity

 Are There Other Ways to Qualify for SSD Benefits with a Respiratory Disorder?